top of page

 A one‑week rail census was undertaken in April 1961 and used in the infamous Beeching Report, 'The Reshaping of British Railways', published on the 27th March 1963 by the British Transport Commission.
 The report argued that rising financial losses, combined with the increasing competition from road transport, required the closure of unprofitable lines and stations.

+Wootton Bassett carried a reasonable number of passengers, but nearby local stations like Dauntsey and Little Somerford were almost deserted.
 As a result, passenger services on the Wootton Bassett services stopped on the 2nd January 1965.
 According to reports, the last train was standing‑room only, a common occurrence for line closures at the time.
-Coal traffic, the final regular traffic, ended on the 4th October 1965, completing the withdrawal of traffic from the station.
+For coal traffic, the final regular traffic ended on the 4th October 1965, completing the withdrawal of traffic from the station.

 Record run